Marvin Rainwater

-Marvin Karlton Rainwater (July 2, 1925 – September 17, 2013) was an American country and rockabilly singer and songwriter who had several hits during the late 1950s, including the self-penned "Gonna Find Me a Bluebird" and "Whole Lotta Woman," which hit No. 1 on the UK Singles Chart.
+Marvin Karlton Rainwater (July 2, 1925 – September 17, 2013) was an American country and rockabilly singer and songwriter who had several hits during the late 1950s, including the self-penned "Gonna Find Me a Bluebird" and "Whole Lotta Woman," which hit No. 1 on the UK singles chart.
 He was known for wearing Native American fashion-themed outfits on stage and claimed to have quarter-blood Cherokee ancestry.

 Biography

 Early life and rise to fame

 Rainwater was born on July 2, 1925 in Wichita, Kansas, to Stella (née Miller) and Cicero Percy Rainwater, and grew up during the Great Depression.
 He also lived in Alabama and Muskogee, Oklahoma.
-As a child, instead of listening to the Grand Ole Opry with his father, he took classical piano lessons, which ended after he lost part of his right thumb to a work accident as a teenager.
+As a child he took classical piano lessons, which ended after he lost part of his right thumb to a work accident as a teenager.
 He originally trained to be a veterinarian, but after some time in the Navy during World War II took up the guitar.

 He became fascinated with Roy Acuff and started playing and writing songs.
 With his brothers, he played concerts around Virginia.
 He sometimes wore a buckskin jacket and headband.
 Rising guitarist Roy Clark worked with Rainwater and together they cut a few demos for 4 Star Records.
 Pop singer Teresa Brewer turned his composition "I Gotta Go Get My Baby" into a big hit.
 Others were overdubbed and released on budget record labels.

 Rainwater got his big break in the music business when he performed on Arthur Godfrey's programs.
 He won first place on Arthur Godfrey's Talent Scouts on May 9, 1955.
 He had a regular role on ABC-TV's Ozark Jubilee for several years in Springfield, Missouri beginning in 1955.
 He signed with MGM Records and recorded a series of songs for the label, including peppy numbers like "Hot and Cold".
 Such songs were showcases for Rainwater's voice, and his energy and versatility led him to record rockabilly.